SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Blue Star: The blue star shows where you will find the most interesting local Chinatown stores on Stockton Street.

-Dim Sum Recommendations: Dim Sum is a fun way to sample the local Chinese cuisines.
+Dim Sum Recommendations: Dim Sum is a fun way to sample the local Chinese cuisine.
 This page offers a number of places to check out in Chinatown and throughout the city.

 Chinese Historical Society: Stop by the Chinese Historical Society for a look into the history of the Chinese Americans in the US.
 You get the chance to see the impact of the Chinese Exclusion Act, see artifacts from immigrants and more.
 It's a fun way to learn more about the people in this interesting district.